 Death Guard Toxic Wasteland Bases

 When I repainted my Death Guard from purple to bone armor with Nurgle corruption, the old autumn leaf bases suddenly made no sense.
-These guys needed to be standing in something that matched the story — corruption so severe it’s poisoning the ground they walk on.
+These guys needed to be standing in something that matched the story.
+Something with so much corruption, so severe, it’s poisoning the ground they walk on.

 I wanted something that felt like a toxic wasteland without getting complicated.
 No resin pours, no fancy texture pastes, no buying specialized products.
 What I ended up with was embarrassingly simple: basing glue mixed with paint.